Looking for the best place to buy jewelry online?

 When it comes to fine jewelry, they have many options in both loose gems and preset gemstone jewelry.

-The reason that we made them #1 on our list is because they have the widest selection of fine jewelry compared to any other retailer on our list.
+The reason that we made them #1 on our list is because they have the widest selection of fine jewelry compared to any other retailer or shop on our list.
 Blue Nile usually comes in lower when it comes to loose diamonds and engagement rings, but they come in number #1 when it comes to fine jewelry.

 One of the best things I like is that their selection ranges from affordable jewelry to expensive jewelry.

-They have just plain sterling silver and gold chain options for jewelry, including the very affordable sterling silver.
+They have just plain and minimalist sterling silver and gold chain options for jewelry, including the very affordable sterling silver.
 You can choose colored stone jewelry, which also includes pearl jewelry and fancy colored lab diamonds.

 The main thing Blue Nile is lacking is a nice warranty to back up their fantastic selection.
 Jewelry is made of natural metals that wear down over time, regardless of how hard you are on it, so having a decent warranty is critical.